VuePress EcosystemVuePress Ecosystem

 ```ts :no-line-numbers

-// line-numbers is disabled
+// line-numbers are disabled

 const line2 = 'This is line 2'